solzimer/swstats/README.md

 {
 	t : 1496843741554,   // Timestamp in unix format (ms)
 	v : 12.34,           // Total value for this slot
+	min : 2.4						 // Minimum of the accumulated values
+	max : 4.5						 // Maximum of the accumulated values
 	l : 4                // Values accumulated in this slot
 }
 ```